Polynomial functions over bounded distributive lattices: Introduction

 Even though not evident at the first sight, note that from the Main Theorem it follows that $(v)$ is equivalent to its dual.
 Note also that every function satisfying (\ref{MedDecomposition}) is order-preserving.
 The equivalence between $(i)$ and $(ii)$ was first established in \cite[Theorem 17]{Marc}.
+Moreover, by Fact~\ref{fact1}, it follows that the order-preservation condition is redundant for all except assertion $(iv)$.